 If you would like to read more about Wengen, check out our article Wengen, Switzerland: 8 Reasons To Love It.

 1443 meters above sea level is the car-free mountain resort of Rigi Kaltbad in Central Switzerland.
 This village is part of the Weggis municipality and has an excellent view of Lake Lucerne.
+Rigi is one of the most popular car-free villages in Switzerland; it is a popular destination for many visitors in Lucerne.

 Before arriving at Rigi, you can park your car in many locations.
 It is possible to park in Vitznau, Weggis, Küssnacht, Goldau, Kräbel, Obergschwend, and Brunnen.
 Trains and cable cars are also options for getting there.
 You can find out more by visiting the website here.

 Rigi Kaltbad is also a popular destination due to its mineral bath (Mineralbad).
-The new bath was designed by famed architect Mario Botta whose works include the San Fransisco Museum of Modern Art, National Bank of Greece in Athens, and Santa Maria degli Angeli in Monte Tamaro.
+The new bath was designed by famed architect Mario Botta whose works include the San Fransisco Museum of Modern Art, the National Bank of Greece in Athens, and Santa Maria degli Angeli in Monte Tamaro.

 The car-free village of Stoos lies in Morschach, Schwyz.
 It is located 1,300 meters above sea level and has a population of approximately 100 people.
 Like most Swiss mountain villages, Stoos is known for its hiking trails.
 The ski area has 35 kilometers of slopes.

-To get to Stoos with public transport, you can take the bus to Schwyz, Stoosbahn. if you take the car, you can park directly next to the valley station.
+To get to Stoos by public transport, you can take the bus to Schwyz, Stoosbahn. if you take the car, you can park directly next to the valley station.
 The address is Grundstrasse 234, 6430 Schwyz.
 From the Stoosbahn Valley Station, Schwyz Stoosbahn (Talstation), you can take the funicular going to Stoos.

 Stoosbahn is the steepest funicular in the world.
 It has a maximum incline of 110 percent.